-There is an undeniable, tangible connection between food and culture.
+There is an undeniable, tangible connection between food and culture in Hawaii.

 Cuisine, like culture, is never fully baked, but everchanging — taking steps forward, resurrecting traditional methods and borrowing from other culinary practices.

-Now in its ninth year, the Hawai‘i Food & Wine Festival (HFWF) unites Hawai‘i’s leading talent with internationally renowned chefs.
-It’s the premier epicurean event in the Pacific where local and visiting chefs get to cook alongside each other, savoring the opportunity to learn new skills, help a fellow chef plate during a busy event and connect over food.
+Now in its tenth year, the Hawaii Food & Wine Festival (HFWF) unites Hawaii’s leading talent with internationally renowned chefs.
+It’s the premier epicurean event in the Pacific where local and visiting chefs get to cook alongside each other, savoring the opportunity to learn new skills, help a fellow chef plate during a busy event, and connect over food.
 The dishes are full of flavors from the land and sea, layered with passion, and inspired by culture.

-This publication is a testament to the intrinsic connection between food and culture, and creates an outlet to explore the compelling stories of the mouthwatering ingredients, talent, experiences and cuisines that bridge us to each other, through food.
-We hope you enjoy reading our first edition of Hashi, and promise to bring you even more through our digital companion www.hashilife.com
+This digital platform is a testament to the intrinsic connection between food and culture, and creates an outlet to explore the compelling stories of the mouthwatering ingredients, talent, experiences and cuisines that bridge us to each other, through food.

 Through Hashi, we invite you to cross the bridge to discover all things food and culture in Hawaii.